-(if any pennies on the edges would not be completely covered by mesh, they would barely hang in there 'hoping' not to fall away during shipping, handling, installation)
+If any pennies on the edges would not be completely covered by mesh, they would barely hang in there 'hoping' not to fall away during shipping, handling, installation.

-The gap/space between 2 sheets has to match the gap/space seen between pennies within a sheet.
+The gap/space between sheets has to match the gap/space seen between pennies within a sheet.
 This is quite easy to do by mostly anyone when just 'playing' on the kitchen table.

-It's a different story at installation time when adhesive is involved and many more sheets have to be profesionally installed on a bigger area.
+It's a different story at installation time when adhesive is involved and many more sheets have to be professionally installed on a bigger area.
 Good planning by the right installer can make for a beautiful penny project.

-That's how we choose to manufacture/handmake the real penny tile sheets and that's why we can fit 224 pennies in less than 1 SF (more precise .9 SF).
+That's how we choose to manufacture/hand-make the real penny tile sheets and that's why we can fit 224 pennies in less than 1 SF (more precise .9 SF).

-But you can definitely try it with 6 sheets on a regular table and if you want to handle more sheets, an open area on a hard floor is a good idea but do not step on the sheets.
+But you can definitely try it with 6 sheets on a regular table and if you want to handle more sheets, an open area on a hard flat floor is a good idea but do not step on the sheets.

-The penny sheets must get close enough to eachother but not touch eachother.
+The penny sheets must get close enough to each other but not touch each other.